Last update : 2023, November 16th

 - Display, on a page or an article in your blog, a “Hal Resume” including, for an author, a structure, a research program or a collection, all of their publications deposited in Hal, accompanied if desired by some contextual information.
 The configuration of your “Hal Resume” is done from the “Hal” menu on your dashboard.

-- Link Manager and My Link Order: two plugins that allow for the creation and management of lists of hypertext links (for example, to indicate to your readers resources related to your work, available elsewhere on the Internet), which you can display on your blog as a widget.
+- Link Manager: a plugin that allow for the creation and management of lists of hypertext links (for example, to indicate to your readers resources related to your work, available elsewhere on the Internet), which you can display on your blog as a widget.

 - List Authors: if you use your blog collectively, you can easily display the list of authors of your blog, as well as the number of their publications, as a widget.